Tinnth7/Cordium/README.md

 # Cordium Setup Guide

 This guide walks you through setting up a Discord Bot to sync channel links with Cordium, as well as how to post links in Discord so Cordium parses them correctly.

+## Caution
+You will need to be the server's owner in order to make the bot work.

 ## Step 1: Create a Discord Application and Bot